ashutoshmjain/gita/src/thought.md

 Scribing `Mahabharata` was one such venture.
 As described in the first book, the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramh` - the all-pervading information in vocal sphere.
 He must do so for `Mahabharata` was not only first written historical narrative, it was also the first large data-set to train human mind on text - a new intelligence model layered over oratory skills.

 With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) is the biggest single pool of `Sanskrit` words.
 It is the longest poem ever, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
-Size was important to pass the minimum threshold for training a human mind.
-Words must be used in every possible context.
-New words were created to capture the finest of emotions and subtleties of human behavior - in an uncompromising language syntax.
+Size was important to pass the minimum threshold for training a human mind - a neural network order of magnitude bigger than the AIs of our time.
+Words must be written in every possible context.
+Even new words were created to capture the finest of emotions and subtleties of human behavior - in an uncompromising language syntax - to convey the unfettered meaning in written format.

-More than the size, the language so beautiful that it inspired `Kalidasa` to write the most revered poetry of all times -> [`Abhijnana Shakuntalam`](https://www.britannica.com/biography/Kalidasa) - a rewrite of the plot first conceived by `Dwaipayana` - as a tribute to principal teacher.
-The grace of `Sanskrit` transcription owes itself to the fact that it was created by one who had memorized all the spoken words in existence.
-And that it was built alongside the epic - covering the corner cases of a large all consuming historical narrative.
+More than the size, the language so beautiful that centuries later it inspired `Kalidasa` to write the most revered poetry of all times -> [`Abhijnana Shakuntalam`](https://www.britannica.com/biography/Kalidasa) - a rewrite of the plot first conceived by `Dwaipayana` - as a tribute to the principal teacher.
+The grace of `Sanskrit` owes itself to the fact that it was created by one who had all the spoken words in memory.
+And that it was built alongside the epic - covering all corner cases of expression in the largest historical narrative.

 <div style="padding-left:40px;font-size:0.9em;">